Why These Cookies Are a Family Holiday Tradition

 - Bake for 12 to 13 minutes until cookies appear set and edges turn a pale golden brown.
 Let cool for 2 minutes on the baking sheet, then transfer to a wire rack.
 Cool completely before glazing.

-For the glaze:
+To make the glaze:

-- In small bowl, mix the confectioners’ sugar with 1 tablespoon of the limoncello.
+- In a small bowl, mix the confectioners' sugar with 1 tablespoon of the limoncello.
 Slowly add up to 1 more tablespoon of the liqueur until the glaze reaches spreading consistency.
 You may need to add a little water.

 - Spread the glaze on the cookies using a pastry brush.